LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 watcher.EnableRaisingEvents = true;
 ```

-Here we're using the `FromEventPattern` helper from the `System.Reactive` library's `Observable` class, which can be used to build an `IObservable<T>` from any .NET event that conforms the the normal pattern (in which event handlers take two arguments: a sender of type `object`, and then some `EventArgs`-derived type containing information about the event).
+Here we're using the `FromEventPattern` helper from the `System.Reactive` library's `Observable` class, which can be used to build an `IObservable<T>` from any .NET event that conforms to the normal pattern (in which event handlers take two arguments: a sender of type `object`, and then some `EventArgs`-derived type containing information about the event).
 This is not as flexible as the earlier example.
 It reports only one of the events, and we have to manually start (and, if necessary stop) the `FileSystemWatcher`.
 But for some applications that will be good enough, and this is a lot less code to write.
 If we were aiming to write a fully-featured wrapper for `FileSystemWatcher` suitable for many different scenarios, it might be worth writing a specialized `IObservable<T>` implementation as shown earlier.
 (We could easily extend this last example to watch all of the events.
 We'd just use the `FromEventPattern` once for each event, and then use `Observable.Merge` to combine the four resulting observables into one.
 The only real benefit we're getting from a full custom implementation is that we can automatically start and stop the `FileSystemWatcher` depending on whether there are currently any observers.)
 But if we just need to represent some events as an `IObservable<T>` so that we can work with them in our application, we can just use this simpler approach.

 In practice, we almost always get `System.Reactive` to implement `IObservable<T>` for us.
 Even if we want to take control of certain aspects (such as automatically starting up and shutting down the `FileSystemWatcher` in these examples) we can almost always find a combination of operators that enable this.
 The following code uses various methods from `System.Reactive` to return an `IObservable<FileSystemEventArgs>` that has all the same functionality as the fully-featured hand-written `RxFsEventsMultiSubscriber` above, but with considerably less code.